1. Home

 Hiker day-use permits are required for the AMR trailhead, as of May 1.

-Bear-resistant food canisters are required for overnight travel as of April 1.
+Bear-resistant food canisters are required for overnight travelers from April 1 through November 30.

 The gate on Corey’s Road has opened for the season, allowing closer access to the Seward Range.